canonical/data-science-stack/docs/how-to/jupyter-notebook/connect-mlflow.rst

     import mlflow

-    # Initialize the MLFlow client
+    # Initialise the MLFlow client
     c = mlflow.MlflowClient()

     # The tracking URI should be set automatically from the environment variable